“What is a DSP, and how does it work?”

 To begin to break this down, it is helpful to think about traditional advertising in a newspaper or magazine.

-The magazine publisher reserves a certain amount of space for ads, knowing that advertising is a significant source of revenue.
-The cost of advertising will depend on several factors.
-Different parts of the magazine have different values to advertisers.
-A spot near the front is more likely to be seen than ads on the last few pages.
+The magazine publisher reserves a certain amount of space for ad inventory, knowing that digital advertising is a significant source of revenue.
+The cost of social media or Amazon advertising will depend on several factors.
+Different parts of the magazine have different values for advertisers.
+For example, a spot near the front is more likely to be seen than display ads on the last few pages.
 A full-page is more noticeable than a smaller ad.

 Advertisers also have to make choices based on their audience strategy, trying to determine the population they want to reach.
-They need to do research to see who is buying which magazine and how their advertisement complements the content of the magazine.
+The media buyer needs to research who is buying which magazine and how their advertisement complements the content of the magazine.
 A beer company might note that many football fans also have an interest in beer.
-They will then buy space in a sporting magazine.
+They will then buy space in a sport’s magazine to attract football fans.

 Internet and Mobile Advertising